George0Simion/Game2D/README.md

 - **Dynamic Lighting & Shadows**: Immerse yourself in a world where real-time lighting affects gameplay.
 Shadows can conceal dangers or provide stealth opportunities.

 - **Challenging Enemies**: Battle against enemies that become more formidable as you delve deeper.
-Their speed and damage increase, keeping you on your toes.
+Their speed, damage, and health scale with each level, keeping you on your toes.

 - **Rich Combat System**: Wield a variety of weapons and abilities, including slashing, thrusting, shooting arrows, and casting spells.
 Each ability comes with its own mechanics and cooldowns.